 The flat top was made famous in the 80’s by American athlete Carl Lewis and Dolph Lundgren from the Rocky films, and grew in popularity over the years.

-Although not as popular today, it is a hairstyle that really suits some people, especially guys with particularly thick hair.
+Less popular today (although I’ve started to see it more often now), it is a hairstyle that really suits some people, especially guys with thicker hair.

 A flat top is designed to be cut so that the hair stands vertically on the head.